Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Introduction

 \section{Introduction}

-Modern computational designing of materials\cite{bib:5744} and proteins\cite{bib:5745} and drug discovery\cite{bib:5747} often involve atomistic simulations for distinguishing microscopic subtleties rather than coarse-grained models.
-In order for such simulations to be as quantitatively reliable as possible, electronic-structure calculations based on the density functional theory\cite{bib:76, bib:77} or wave function theories\cite{Helgaker} have to be performed to optimize the geometries of solids and molecules in their ground states.
-Although target systems diverse in the numbers of atoms and the elements are found in physics, chemistry, and biochemistry, there are mainly two kinds of approaches for finding the optimal geometry of a molecule on a classical computer: the energy-based approaches and the force-based ones.
+Modern computational designs for materials \cite{bib:5744}, proteins \cite{bib:5745}, and drug discovery \cite{bib:5747} often include atomistic simulations instead of coarse-grained models for distinguishing microscopic subtleties.
+Electronic-structure calculations based on the density functional theory \cite{bib:76, bib:77} or wave function theory \cite{Helgaker} must be performed to optimize the geometries of solids and molecules in their ground states to ensure that simulations are as quantitatively reliable as possible.
+Although target systems with a diverse number of atoms and elements are found in physics, chemistry, and biochemistry, there are two main approaches for determining the optimal geometry of a molecule using a classical computer: energy- and force-based.

-The first approaches are simply based on the calculated total energies of all the candidate geometries.
-The procedure in a naive form typically begins with deciding upon the discretization of positions for each nucleus and calculates the total energies of all the possible geometries.
-Although this approach leads to exhaustive search for the optimal geometry among all the candidates and the search can be easily parallelized for many classical computers, the required computational resources grow exponentially with respect to the size of a target molecule.
-This notorious scaling makes the naive energy-based approach an impractical choice for systems of practical interest.
+The energy-based approach is based on the calculated total energies of all the candidate geometries.
+The procedure in a naive form typically begins by determining the discretization of the positions for each nucleus and calculating the total energies of all possible geometries.
+This approach leads to an exhaustive search for the optimal geometry among all candidates and the search can be easily parallelized for many classical computers.
+However, the required computational resources grow exponentially with respect to the size of the target molecule.
+This extensive scaling makes the naive energy-based approach impractical for systems of practical interest.